cnk/react_wagtail/README.md

 components so they take named arguments and then do the unpacking of `props.value` before calling each of them.
 I will probably do most of this in the giant if block in `StreamField.js`

-2. Install the package that allows you to insert django route lookups in your JS.